-The military services will host open days, where the public can visit their bases and learn more about what the military do.
-Special educational events are aimed towards the children, so they can learn more about the armed forces.
+The military services will host open days, where the public can visit their bases and learn more about what the military does.
+Special educational events are aimed at the children, so they can learn more about the armed forces.

 Every year there is a theme for the commemoration of Armed Forces Day.
 The first one, in 1950, was Teamed for Defense.
-Since then, themes have included Power for Peace, Freedom Through Unity and Dedication and Devotion.
+Since then, themes have included Power for Peace, Freedom Through Unity Dedication, and Devotion.

 Then President Harry S. Truman passed the National Security Act.
 It unified all the branches of the military (including the three military departments of the Army, the Navy, and the Air Force) under the control of the Secretary of Defense.